-We surveyed one thousand 17 to 25-year-olds in the UK to find out their experience of road rage - and the results were pretty surprising
+We surveyed 1,000 17 to 25-year-olds in the UK to find out their experience of road rage - and the results were pretty surprising

-It turns out that 70% of young drivers have been a victim of road rage in the past 12 months.
-That's why we've created #RedMist - a campaign to get people thinking about road rage, how it affects them, and how to keep cool on the road.
+It turns out that 70% of young drivers had been a victim of road rage in the past 12 months (2012).
+That's a LOT and is the reason why we created our #RedMist campaign - to get people thinking about road rage, how it affects them, and how to keep cool on the road.

 1) Do you get frustrated when the traffic lights change to red as you approach them?

 2) You are travelling at the speed limit on a single lane road and are overtaken.
 How annoyed does this make you feel?